Western Michigan University

 Biggs teaches acoustic and electronic music composition, effects processing and synthesis, computer programming for musicians, aesthetics of electronic music, visual programming, and special topic courses involving digital media, in addition to music theory.
 He was integral in developing Western Michigan University’s Multimedia Arts Technology - Music program, revising the theory curriculum, and in revamping the B.M. in Music Composition at WMU.
 He received degrees from American University (B.A. in print journalism), The University of Arizona (M.M. in music composition), and the University of Missouri-Kansas City (D.M.A. in music composition).
-He studied music composition with Pulitzer Prize winning composer Zhou Long and Charles Ives Award recipient Chen Yi, in addition to renowned composers James Mobberley, Joao Pedro Oliveira, Daniel Asia, and Paul Rudy.
+He studied music composition with renowned composers Zhou Long, Chen Yi, James Mobberley, Joao Pedro Oliveira, Daniel Asia, and Paul Rudy.

 Christopher Biggs′ website